Can I be an Auntie?

 Basically, we walk alongside women who are seeking to heal from abusive relationships.
 We work with around 400 families a year, if not more, getting them what they have asked for or their agency has asked for.
-We additionally work closely with the women in our Aunties whānau, there are around 40.
+We additionally work closely with the women in our Aunties whānau, there are around 45.
 Whatever they ask for, we try to provide, and we are now in a situation where they are also starting to emotionally support each other.
 It’s a funny model, because it’s so unusual but it works really well for us.
 It’s built on sustained and long lasting relationships, of the women’s choosing.
 A community of mutual support.
-Two of the women are on the board, and eventually they will run the Aunties.
+One of the women is our Chairperson, and eventually they will run the Aunties.

 Separately to this my job is to advocate and educate around domestic violence and social justice issues as they relate to the women we work with.
 I attend FGCs, court dates, appointments with lawyers, agencies, etc. Whatever the women in our whanau need me to do, I’m there to do it.